-Charles P. Garcia, CEO
+Charles P. Garcia,

-Known as someone who thrives on building authentic relationships, Charlie was profiled by the Huffington Post as being one of the Top 20 most connected individuals in the world on LinkedIn which he leverages for the benefits of others.
+Charlie’s purpose is to inspire and connect others to achieve extraordinary things.
+Known as someone who thrives on building relationships, he was profiled by the Huffington Post as being one of the Top 20 most connected individuals in the world on LinkedIn which he leverages for the benefits of others.

 Charles Garcia’s professional career spans a broad spectrum of industries: banking, financial services, investment management, insurance, defense, and nonprofit.
 He is the Chairman of the 70-member TIGER 21 South Florida Chapter, which helps members improve their investment acumen, manage ultra-high net worth family-related challenges, and philanthropic endeavors.
 TIGER 21 has over 600 members that collectively manage over $60 billion in personal assets.